Are you suffering pregnancy or post birth aches and pains ?

 This doesn’t mean exercising during pregnancy or after with the goal of stronger, faster harder.
 It means focusing on the functional movement of every concentric and eccentric movement with appropriate resistance.

 Mobility exercises are essential to keep joints and muscles moving through their full range of motion.
-See a Certified Trainer to find the best exercises for you.
+Grab my complimentary core training guide to help you get mobile safely both during and after pregnancy.

 Resistance Training and Hip Stability